ChimeraTK/ChimeraTK-Installer/ReadMe.DOOCS.txt

 set(MTCA4U_BASE_DIR "$ENV{HOME}/doocs/mtca4u/$ENV{DOOCSARCH}")
 The exact installation location is up to the user.
 The configuration files are automatically adapted to point to wherever you chose to install the library.
 There are no implicit assumptions on the install path.

-To perform the installation just run the install.sh script, as described in ReadMe.txt.
+To perform the installation just run the install.sh script, as described in Manual.txt.

 Note: When installing for several architectures from the same source directory on a network drive, simply remove the 'build' directory from the previous installation before running the install script on the new architecture.